Planning Your Distribution Strategy

 Before creating any Portals, document your common distribution scenarios:

-2. For each type, define what they need access to and why
+3. For each scenario, define what they need access to and why

-Quick Win: Create a simple table right now with columns: Recipient Type, Content Needed, Download?, Share?, Duration.
-Fill in 5-10 rows representing your real distribution needs.
+Quick Win: Create a simple table right now with columns: Scenario, Internal/External, Access Control, Download?, Duration.
+Fill in 10 rows representing your real distribution needs.
 This becomes your portal planning document.

 Create Portal Templates